Vienna City landing stage

 - Steel & metal

-The supporting structure of the ship station Wien City is based on a steel truss structure with a total length of about 120m.
+The supporting structure of the Vienna City landing stage is based on a steel truss structure with a total length of about 120m.
 The cantilever of the construction in building the transverse direction of up to half the width of the building across the Danube Canal, is realized among others, by a cross truss at the middle bearing point.
 Using three truss planes, the middle truss runs floor to ceiling and connects it all five storage points, the maximum field spans of 41m are bridged.

 A parapet-high by running truss, combined with a full-height half-timbered landside and a water-side space tall two-span truss complete the supporting structure in the building longitudinally.
 Across to the truss planes span steel composite beams whose outer layer is a ribbed reinforced concrete slab of lightweight concrete on a lost trapezoidal sheet formwork.
 The lightweight concrete ribbed slab forms adjacent the print zone of the composite carrier also the stiffening plates of the building structure.
 They result, together with the vertical trusses a tubular structure, which determines the overall stiffness of the building significantly.
 The structural overloads onto five points, two in-situ concrete-wall-bearing that allow building-longitudinal-displacement and thus restraints are avoided according to temperature expansion.